davekobrenski/kassa-flutes/toneholes-tradition/intro.md

 <img src="http://kassaflutes.com/images/Tassili-Algeria.jpg" alt="Tassili Desert Algeria" class="img-responsive">
 <span class="img-caption">"Tassili Desert Algeria" by <a href="http://www.flickr.com/photos/magharebia/5323128313/" target="_blank">magharebia</a>.
 Licensed under CC BY 2.0 via <a href="http://commons.wikimedia.org/wiki/File:Tassili_Desert_Algeria.jpg#/media/File:Tassili_Desert_Algeria.jpg" target="_blank">Wikimedia Commons</a></span>

 Across a half-dozen or so trips to Guinea, I was able to learn from several _fulafolas_ — masters of the _Fula flute_.
-In addition to studying much of the tambin's repertoire, I learned the traditional building techniques of this ancient flute from a Malinké man from the Kouroussa region of Guinea, in a village on the banks of the Niger River.
+In addition to studying much of the tambin's repertoire, I learned the traditional building techniques of this ancient flute from a Malinké man hailing from the Kouroussa region of Guinea, in a small village tucked away on a bend of the Niger River.
 His name was Lancine Conde.
 Under his tutelage, I became his "little brother", and with more patience than I often deserved, he imparted his knowledge to me.

 There, along the mighty Niger, where it winds through low-lying countryside, the tambin vine grows in abundance.
 The vine itself is wood-like and hollow throughout, with sturdy outer walls, not unlike bamboo or rattan.
 As I found out, it is well-suited to flute building: its plentiful availability lends itself to experimentation, and its natural taper overcomes the problem of upper-register flatness that is inherent in cylindrical flutes.
 Both the embouchure and toneholes can be easily burned into the vine, without need for complicated tools.
 Being a transverse (side-blown) flute, the tambin incorporates a winged-style embouchure, which assists greatly in producing the flute's full range of 2½ octaves; these raised wings are constructed out of a locally available type of black beeswax (referred to elsewhere in the world as bee _cerumin_).
-The cerumin can be heated and easily formed to suit the player's needs.
+The cerumin can be heated and easily molded to suit the player's needs.
 Due to its high propolis content, when the cerumin dries, it hardens to a solid mass and adheres to the vine.

 One of the biggest challenges in woodwind design and construction is the accurate placement of each tonehole to produce the desired notes and scale.
 The tambin is no exception.
 Traditional flutemakers in West Africa such as Lancine, however, accomplish this feat with surprising accuracy and consistency, without the aid of advanced measurement tools, tuners, or mathematics.
 Skilled artisans, they rely heavily on intuition, and often utilize nothing but their own fingers as "measuring sticks" — without paper and pen, the relationships of the instrument to their own arms and fingers are memorized, so that specific ratios can be reproduced again in future efforts.
 Having honed their skills with a lifetime of musical immersion, they fine-tune the pitch of their instruments by ear until the flute can sing back to them the very songs they grew up with.